data-apis/array-api-extra/docs/index.md

 array namespace `xp`.
 In reality, code using this library will be written to work with any compatible array namespace as `xp`, not any particular implementation.

+Some functions may only work with array libraries supported by array-api-compat.
+This will be clearly indicated in the docs.

 (scope)=